 The Ndwandwes, while brave and ferocious warriors themselves, were essentially traditional Nguni in their combat efficiency, not having changed their method of warfare in hundreds of years.
-If you would use roman legionary ratings for the Zulus (without the armor, of course), you might rate the Ndwandwes as Gauls or Dalmatians or some other "barbarian" foe of the Romans.
+If you would use roman legionary ratings for the Zulus (without the body armor, of course), you might rate the Ndwandwes as Gauls, Britons, Dalmatians or some other "barbarian" foe of the Romans.
 They would, in short, be fierce but undisciplined; easy to break but also easy to rally.

 The Zulus were armed, so we've been told, with primarily hand-to-hand combat weapons; their iklwa (short stabbing assegai) giving them an advantage in close combat.
 While later Zulu armies seemed to have returned to carrying the light throwing assegai along with their amaklwa (similar to the way Roman legionaries were armed both with two throwing spears, or pila, and their short stabbing sword, or gladius), it seems that Shaka was insistent that there be no throwing weapons at the enemy.
 So the Zulus had no missile weapons at Gqokli.

 The Ndwandwe, on the other hand, went into battle with three throwing spears (they apparently had not adopted the ikwla).
 They would throw two in succession for shock (at a range of about 25 yards) and use the last in close-combat, in a similar way that the classical Greeks used their spears in phalanx.
 Some may also have been armed with amawisa (clubs), as this was an old Nguni weapon, but it would have been a personal preference on the part of each warrior.